TelamonPegasus/TelamonPegasus/README.md

 I thrive on challenges and enjoy collaborating with other developers to tackle complex problems.
 My code is clean, maintainable, and follows best practices, ensuring scalable and efficient solutions. 🌟

+And I have a hands-on experience of mysterious crypto world of Blockchain.
+I know well about EVM, smart contract, various token standardizations and Dex, DeFi, Dao, ICO and so on throughout my 3 years.

 Whether it's building dynamic user interfaces, implementing RESTful APIs, or optimizing database queries, I'm always eager to expand my skills and contribute to innovative projects.
-Let's connect on GitHub and explore the endless possibilities of the MERN stack together! 😊
+Let's connect on GitHub and explore the endless possibilities of the web & blockchain together! 😊

 ✨Hiroshi's promise:<br>
 I will complete your project as firmly as Telamon💪 and as quickly as Pegasus🦄.<br>